Lachlan-Mayne/english-notes/Peter/Marketing.md

 - Jetstar offers both domestic and international flights

 **Product Differentiation:**
-- The process of developing and promoting differences between the business's
+- The process of developing and promoting differences between the business's products or services and those of its competitors
+- Differences could be:
+	- Changes to packaging
+	- Offering top-quality service
+	- Greater convenience
+	- More features
+	- Better value for money
+	- Products or services that are environmentally frie